Biological resources in Gold Butte National Monument

 The peak of the Virgin Mountains is a unique biological transition zone for the Mojave, Great Basin, and Sonoran regions.
 The stands of Douglas fir represent the southern most occurrences in Nevada.
 In addition to Douglas fir there are forests of ponderosa pine and white fir as well as the only known pocket of Arizona Cypress in Nevada.

-The biggest threat is irresponsible off road vehicle use that destroys habitat and cultural resources.
-ATV’s establish new routes with just a few riders.
-Areas are identified and cairned to establish these new routes.
-At Whitney Pockets, what were once a few small camp areas have become large areas that are denuded of vegetation with dozens of fire rings.
-There are no facilities for this type of heavy visitation and human waste is a problem.
+The biggest threat is irresponsible off-road travel that destroys habitat and cultural resources.
+It only takes a few times and these illegal routes become established and confusing.
+At Whitney Pockets, for example, what were once a few small camp areas have become large areas that are denuded of vegetation with dozens of fire rings.
+And, since there are no facilities for this type of heavy visitation, human waste is also a problem.

 Did you know that Joshua trees can live up to 1000 years in ideal conditions?
 Joshua trees grow all throughout Gold Butte.
 They provide shelter and resources to other flora and fauna in the region.
 We’ve seen an alarming trend is the use of live Joshua trees as firewood.
 Trees older than our constitution are being chopped into pieces or pulled out of the ground to be burned.
 Yes, it is a renewable resource – but not in our lifetime.